tacman-fp7/handover/README.md

 - `/pose-selection/rpc`:
      - `ask_new_pose`: to get the estimated object pose and select a good pose for the _second hand_

-What you can see on  yarpviews is the blob selected for point cloud extraction and the selected pose on the object.
+Yarpviews show the blob selected for point cloud extraction and the selected pose on the object.
 Here, you can find an example of [the selected blob](https://github.com/tacman-fp7/handover/issues/17#issuecomment-267567631) and [the selected pose](https://github.com/tacman-fp7/handover/issues/15#issuecomment-265692371).
+The best pose for the second arm can be chosen by using the standard kinematics or the closed-chain.
+As example of the second result is available [here](https://github.com/tacman-fp7/handover/issues/20#issuecomment-270431847).